cta-wave/dpctf-tests/README.md

 This repository contains tests for the [DPCTF Test Runner](https://github.com/cta-wave/dpctf-test-runner).
-This repository contains tests for the [DPCTF Deploy](https://github.com/cta-wave/dpctf-test-runner).
+To deploy the test runner with the tests in this repository, please follow the instructions in the [DPCTF Deploy](https://github.com/cta-wave/dpctf-test-runner) project.

 ## Generate Tests